Dr Susan Baxter

 It’s better to stay consistent with a slightly higher amount of food throughout the week than if you were to extreme diet five days a week and then overeat on the weekend.

-Keep track of what you eat daily, but also what you’re doing for the entire week so that you can be consistent.
+Keep track of what you eat daily, but also what you’re doing for the entire week so that you can be consistent and form better habits.
 For example, if your calorie intake is 2,000 calories per day, it’s 14,000 per week, so make sure you don’t go over the weekly total too often.

 If you overeat one day, eat a little less for the next week rather than give up.